Nathansykes/Skuld/README.md

 The name “Skuld” is taken from Norse mythology, where Skuld is one of the three Norns, the weavers of fate, and represents the future—what is yet to come.

+Skuld is designed to be a more readable and flexible alternative to traditional scheduling formats.
+Unlike cron, which is limited to fixed points in time and lacks natural support for bounded time windows, Skuld allows you to define explicit start and end times, per-day intervals, and multiple windows per day.
+Skuld also allows an unlimited number of expressions, making it easy to define complex yet precise schedules.
 ---

 # 1. Basic Structure